 Which is exactly what he is.

-Buying books and reading books are two different things, which may be why Trump made the same mistake in 2016-2017 biographer Michael Wolff.
-The journalism lifer had pilloried billionaire-propagandist Rupert Murdoch just a decade earlier in The Man Who Owns the News.
+Buying books and reading books are two different things, which may be why Trump made the same mistake in 2016-2017 with biographer Michael Wolff.
+The journalism lifer who pilloried billionaire-propagandist Rupert Murdoch just a decade earlier in The Man Who Owns the News.

 If Trump had read that earlier work he would have known he was not going to receive a “blowjob story” from Wolff.